grepsuzette/asteroid0.vercel/README.md

 Place your asteroid as a subdirectory of the `api` folder.

 It can be named as you want, but it needs to be a directory in `api/`.

-There seems currently no work around this is because the asteroid is to be embedded with `go:embed`.
+There seems to be currently no work around this is because the asteroid is to be embedded with `go:embed`.

 ## Credits